andre-moura/andre-moura/README.md

 </p>
 <ul>
   <li>Engineered and implemented a comprehensive fraud risk calculation system for a major banking client, enhancing their ability to detect and mitigate fraudulent activities.</li>
-  <li>Collaborated closely with a back-end development team based in the Netherlands, effectively communicating in English to synchronize front-end and back-end operations.</li>
+  <li>Collaborated closely with a back-end development team based in the Netherlands, communicating in English to synchronize front-end and back-end operations.</li>
   <li>Employed robust security measures and encryption protocols in the system design to protect sensitive financial data and ensure compliance with banking regulations.</li>
   <li>Integrated the system with the bank's existing software infrastructure, facilitating seamless data exchange and operational efficiency.</li>
 </ul>